QFlowLearn: QTI 3.0 authoring

 The Benefits of Go

-• Performance: Go’s concurrency model (goroutines) and native HTTP/2 support contribute to Caddy’s efficient handling of concurrent connections.
+• Performance: Go’s goroutines and native HTTP/2 support help Caddy handle concurrent connections efficiently.

 A Responsive Open-Source Community